ardani/slim-common/readme.md

 You can easily generate a random key [here](http://randomkeygen.com/).
 Until you do that, all requests to your app will result in an error message.

 Is it working?
-If you can request the following URL, then it's working:
+If you request the following URL

     /working

+and you see the following output

+    Yep.
+It's working.

+Then you have succeeded.
+Happy coding!

 ## It's not working?